 - Response rates tend to be a lot higher with in-home interviewing.

-- In-home interviews can also help reduce respondent confusion – for example if a respondent is unsure about the meaning of a question or answer options on a survey, the interviewer can help with clarification.
-However, on the other hand in-home interviews gives the researcher an opportunity to clarify anything or explain complex concepts or show products and their functionality
+- In-home interviews can also help reduce respondent confusion – for example, if a respondent is unsure about the meaning of a question or answer options on a survey, the interviewer can help with clarification.
+However, on the other hand, in-home interviews give the researcher an opportunity to clarify anything or explain complex concepts or show products and their functionality

 - Being in person gives the opportunity to build a rapport with the respondent, which can enhance cooperation and ultimately provide good quality reliable results.

 - In-home interviewing can also be used to recruit specific respondents, where geodemographic classification is important.